jalovatt/scythe/README.md

 Everything here is a work in progress, and **under no circumstances should this be used in scripts intended for public release**.
 When the time comes, a stable release will be made available via ReaPack.

+## Installing

+- Clone the repo to your system.

+- In Reaper, browse to where you've placed the repo and run `set-scythe-path.lua`.
+This won't affect your Lokasenna_GUI v2 installation, so don't worry. :)

+- Have a look in the `examples` folder for the current test scripts, which also demonstrate the syntax changes compared to v2.

 ## Contributing

 This is a big project, and I would love some help.